AdaCore/spark2014/docs/ug/usage.rst

-   --timeout=s            Set the timeout for Alt-Ergo in seconds (default: 10) --help                 Display the list of options --limit-line=file:line Limit proofs to the specified file and line
+   --timeout=s            Set the timeout for Alt-Ergo in seconds (default: 10) --help                 Display the list of options --limit-line=file:line Limit proofs to the specified file and line --limit-subp=file:line Limit proofs to the specified subprogram declared at
+                          the location given by file and line

 In modes ``detect`` and ``force``, GNATprove does not compute an accurate set of global variables read and written in each subprogram.
 Hence, its detection of subprograms in Alfa might be slightly more optimistic than the reality.
 When using mode ``check`` or ``prove`` on the contrary, the detection is accurate.

-Although --report has only some effect in mode ``check``, all combinations of options are allowed.
+Although ``--report`` has only some effect in modes ``check`` and ``prove``, all combinations of options are allowed.

 When given a list of files, GNATprove will consider them as entry points of the program and prove these units and all units on which they depend.
 With